marekpistorius/xfce-nameday-plugin/README.md

 ## Feedback

-If you have any feedback, please reach out to us at monkey2maniu@gmail.com
+If you have any feedback, please reach out to us at maniu@pm.me